Leafwing-Studios/asm-docs/docs/signals/sensitivity.md

 # Constraints

 - sensitivity needs to be easily tuned to allow for debugging problematic behavior
-- constantly changing sensitivities should not be a viable strategy for microing
+- constantly changing sensitivities should not be a viable strategy for micro

 # Key Uncertainties